KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 Placement is specified by the procedural graph and __supersedes__ any placement information on the texture reference.
 That is, texture transforms are procedural in nature are not "baked" into  a single texture coordinate matrix transform.

-( For interp from glTF to MaterialX any embedded images must be extracted and stored in a separate file.
+( For interop from glTF to MaterialX any embedded images must be extracted and stored in a separate file.
 The `uri` field in the MaterialX `image` object is used to store the path to the extracted image. )

 #### Input Stream Binding